hissummer-mockserver/mockserverAdminUI/README.md

 The admin ui for the Mockserver
 ```

-I would like build the adminUI and integrate with in the mockserver.
-please check the readme for mockserver. https://github.com/hissummer-mockserver/mockserver
+If you want to Build the mockserver adminUI and mockserver backend tegother then generated a standalone deployable war file, please check the readme for BuildStandaloneWar 'https://github.com/hissummer-mockserver/BuildStandaloneWar'.

 ## Project setup
 ```